Yuchen588/CANVAS/README.md

 CANVAS incorporates an AI-agent module to enhance interpretability by linking spatial features to their cellular and topological origins.
 Specifically, the agent:

-- Maps high-level features (e.g., STE, Ripley’s K) to cellular composition and topology
+- Links predictive features (e.g., STE, Ripley’s K, proximity scores) to underlying habitat composition and topological structure
-- Highlights immune–stromal segregation, fibrotic barriers, and lymphoid clustering
+- Identifies spatial arrangements such as immune–stromal segregation, fibrotic barriers, and lymphoid clustering that contribute to ecological fitness or exclusion
-- Prioritizes spatial configurations associated with immune exclusion and therapy resistance
+- Prioritizes habitat-level patterns associated with immunosuppressive niches, TLS formation, and therapy resistance

 **Run:**